colbad2/LaunchList/README.md

 Things that need to happen for a good app

 ### Core Data/JSON
-- prefilled Core Data default data store
+- prefilled Core Data default data store (data only? iamges loaded sparately)
+- can we include the external file dir alongside the default data db files?
+- reduce image sizes on import if storing in the db
 - some duplicate Pads/ unknown pads with no info/ lat lons with extra zeros (west texas)/pads with no launches, no countries
 ### API loading
 - Load db regularly